corydm92/lerna-test/README.md

 - Shows just the packages that have changed, useful to make sure changes are only in directories you have touched

+lerna bootstrap

+- It seems that we don't need to be using this command, it's related to adding dependencies and symlinking packages, but thus far I don't see it doing anything and imports work as intended outside this project.

 ## Other Commands

 npm info @...scope